dydxprotocol/v4-documentation/pages/validators/full_node_streaming.md

 	- `fill_amounts` contains the absolute, total filled quantums of each order as stored in state.
 		- fill_amounts should be zipped together with the `orders` field.
 Both arrays should have the same length.

 as well as some debugging metadata about `block_height` and `exec_mode`.
-It is not advised to write business logic around this metadata.
+It is not advised to write business logic around `exec_mode`, as some of these values are used by the underlying cosmos-sdk and are implementation-specific.

 <details>